AY2526S1-CS2103T-T14-4/tp/docs/UserGuide.md

 </box>

 Examples:
-*  `edit i/10 t/Diabetic` edits the tenth displayed entry to now be tagged as "diabetic" only.
+*  `edit i/10 t/Diabetic` edits the tenth displayed entry to now be tagged as `diabetic` only.
-*  `edit i/1 n/Joseph p/92891234` edits the first displayed entry's name to now be Joseph and its phone number to 92891234.
+*  `edit i/1 n/Joseph p/92891234` edits the first displayed entry's name to now be `Joseph` and its phone number to `92891234`.

 <figure>